Biography

 Teaching and Supervisions

-Farhana created and taught the "Gender and Forced Migration" course for the MPhil in Politics and International Studies in Michaelmas 2023.
+Farhana created and teaches the "Gender and Forced Migration" course for the MPhil in Politics and International Studies.

 Farhana is a dissertation supervisor for students in the MPhil in Politics and International Studies and the MPhil in Development Studies.